iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 ### Important note on cache performance

-DVC tries to use reflinks\* by default to link your data files from the DVC cache to the workspace, optimizing speed and storage space.
+DVC tries to use reflinks\* by default to link your data files from the
+<abbr>DVC cache</abbr> to the workspace, optimizing speed and storage space.
 However, reflinks are not widely supported yet and DVC falls back to actually copying data files to/from the cache. **Copying can be very slow with large files**, and duplicates storage requirements.

 Hardlinks and symlinks are also available for optimized cache linking but, (unlike reflinks) they carry the risk of accidentally corrupting the cache if